Education for Sustainable Development

 Commitment to Education for Sustainable Development (ESD) in learning, teaching and research

-Bangor University is committed to becoming ‘the Sustainable University’ through the University’s Strategic Plan and sustainability strategy.
-Consultation is currently taking place on the 2021-2030 Strategy - A Sustainable World for Future Generations.
+Bangor University is committed to sustainability through the University’s Strategic Plan and Sustainability Strategy.
 Our Mission Statement also makes a commitment to sustainability with the remit for Sustainability being held by the Deputy Vice-Chancellor.

 By emphasising sustainability, aiming for an international and ‘best in class’ reputation for its commitment to sustainable development, and by setting short and long term targets to integrate all aspects of sustainability into daily operations, it is contributing not only to its own sustainability but also to that of the region and the world in the context of its rich, natural environment and in terms of social cohesion, financial stability, and resource efficiency.